FerRacimo/Archaeomics/GenoLikelihood.md

 Data
 ----------

-We will use the same data that we used yesterday during Matteo's tutorial.
-As a reminder, this includes 50 BAM files of a section of chr2 from human samples (i.e. 10 African, 10 Native American, 10 European, 10 East Asian, and 10 Latino individuals), a reference genome, and putative ancestral sequence.
+We will use a dataset that includes 50 BAM files of a section of chr2 from human samples (i.e. 10 African, 10 Native American, 10 European, 10 East Asian, and 10 Latino individuals), a reference genome, and putative ancestral sequence.

 The data can be found here:
-/ricco/data/matteo/Data
+XXXX

 As before, let’s create a shortcut for this directory, as we will refer to it quite a lot in our command lines:
 ```
-DATA=/ricco/data/matteo/Data
+DATA=XXXX
 ```

 We also have a reference and an ancestral sequence in FASTA format.
 Let’s also make shortcuts for them: